matharotheelf/CV/README.md

 ## Interests

 - I constantly draw and paint and have recieved multiple honors for my efforts: New College Art Prize 2017 and was a finalist in the highly competitive London Drawing Group ‘Overdrawn’ Art Prize this year.
 - I love Japan.
+I have travelled extensively in Japan.
 I study the Japanese language and regularly attend Japanese language sharing meetups.
 - I'm an avid reader and love nothing more than sitting down and enjoying a good book.